One-Millionth Toyota Tacoma Will Be Up For Auction This August

 It looks fresh as if it just rolled off the assembly line in 2019.

 It's been quite a while since Toyota has started making the Tacoma in the US in 1995.
-In fact, the Japanese automaker has made the one-millionth Tacoma, which rolled off in Toyota's manufacturing plant in San Antonio, Texas in October 4, 2019.
+But in Toyota's manufacturing plant in San Antonio, Texas, the one-millionth Tacoma rolled off on October 4, 2019.

 Now, the very same Toyota Tacoma is now listed as an attraction in the upcoming Mecum Auctions in August.
 If you're a fan of the midsize pickup truck, then here's your chance to own a piece of the nameplate's history in the US.